-Free student parking is located behind the building and in the parking garages across the street.
+Student may park in any available parking space.
 Vehicles are prohibited from being parked on curbs or in designated faculty spaces, or spaces for those with disabilities.
 Vehicles that are illegally parked may be ticketed.
 Continued failure to comply with parking policies will result in the vehicle being towed at the owner's expense; non-compliance with University policies is also a Code of Conduct violation.
 Students park at their own risk and liability.